Common Issues and Troubleshooting

 Problem: C++ compilation errors during installation on Windows.

-Solution: Install Visual C++ Build Tools:
+Solution: Install Visual C++ Build Tools, then reinstall:

 1. Download from: https://visualstudio.microsoft.com/visual-cpp-build-tools/